ncatlab/nlab-content/pages/619.md

 Whenever $C$ is a full subcategory of $D$, we can say that objects of $C$ are objects of $D$ with some extra [[property, structure, stuff|property]].
 But if $C$ is reflective in $D$, then we can turn this around and (by thinking of the left adjoint as a [[forgetful functor]]) think of objects of $D$ as objects of $C$ with (if we\'re lucky) some [[extra structure]] or (in any case) some [[extra stuff]].

 This can always be made to work by brute force, but sometimes there is something insightful about it.
 For example, a metric space is a complete metric space equipped with a dense subset.
-Or, a possibly nonunital ring is a unital ring equipped with a unital homomorphism to the ring of integers.
+Or, an [[integral domain]] is a [[field]] equipped with numerator and denominator functions.